nus-cs2113-AY2324S2/ip/README.md

 Adam the Chat Bot is a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI).
 If you can type fast, Adam can get your tasks managed faster than traditional GUI apps.
+A complete user guide can be found [here](https://adamzzq.github.io/ip/).

 ## Quick Start